 The battle on land

-Speaking at the Heritage Foundation on Thursday, David Johnson, a retired U.S. Army colonel and now a principal researcher at the think tank Rand, described the fight on land as a war of attrition.
+Speaking at the Heritage Foundation Thursday, David Johnson, a retired colonel in the U.S. Army, described the fight on land as a war of attrition.
 In part, though, Russia’s war of attrition is against the will of the West to aid Ukraine, not just the will to fight against Ukraine’s armed forces, he noted.

 “Putin’s supposition is ‘I will outlast them, and I will break their will,’” Johnson said. “‘And I’m also going to work on the West because winter is coming.’”